• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 +989121536145

-Refractory cement is a specialized type of cement characterized by its high calcium aluminate content.
-This specific chemical composition allows refractory cement to withstand extreme temperatures (up to approximately 1500°C) without compromising its structural integrity.
-Such a property renders it indispensable for constructing industrial furnaces, chimneys, thermal facilities, as well as in glass and steel industries.
-Another significant feature of refractory cement is its high chemical resistance against corrosive agents like acids and alkalis, making it suitable for application in chemically aggressive environments.
+Refractory cement is a special type of cement containing high amounts of calcium aluminate.
+This chemical composition allows refractory cement to be used at very high temperatures (up to about 1500 °C) without loss of strength or quality.
+This feature has led to its widespread use in the construction of industrial furnaces, chimneys, thermal facilities, and glass and steel industries.
+Another important feature of refractory cement is its high chemical resistance against corrosive substances such as acids and alkalis, which is essential in industrial environments with harsh chemical conditions.

-Refractory concrete is a composite material consisting of refractory cement, refractory sand, crushed refractory bricks, and heat-resistant fibers.
-Owing to its superior thermal resistance, high density, and exceptional durability, refractory concrete finds extensive use across various industries.
-It is employed in building furnace walls, boilers, metal melting furnaces, thermal tanks, and other industrial structures that are routinely exposed to elevated temperatures.
-The concrete's high compressive and tensile strength prevents thermal cracking and structural failure, ensuring operational reliability in high-temperature environments.
+Refractory concrete is a combination of refractory cement and other resistant materials such as refractory sand, crushed refractory bricks, and heat-resistant fibers.
+Due to its very high resistance to temperature, density, and excellent durability, it is used across various industries.
+Refractory concrete is used in building furnace walls, boilers, metal melting furnaces, thermal tanks, and other industrial structures that are in contact with high temperatures.
+With high compressive and tensile strength, this concrete prevents cracking and failure at high temperatures.

-To successfully import and clear refractory cement and concrete from Iranian customs, it is imperative to address all legal and technical prerequisites thoroughly.
-The expeditious and seamless clearance of these materials relies on strict adherence to regulations and the diligent completion of necessary customs procedures.
-Below, key considerations are explored in more detail.
+For importing and clearing refractory cement and refractory concrete through Iran’s customs, attention to legal and technical points is crucial.
+Fast and trouble-free clearance of these items requires strict adherence to regulations and completion of mandatory customs procedures.
+Here we examine these points in more detail.

 Customs Tariff and HS Code